luizmugnaini/mugsite/content/2d_tqft_frobenius.md

 date = 2023-03-03

 [taxonomies]
-tags = ["mathematics", "physics"]
+tags = ["mathematics"]
 +++

-As a final project for my [mathematical-physics class](https://sites.google.com/view/cristian-ortiz/usp2022-math-physics) I explored the categorical equivalence between 2-dimensional topological quantum field theories (TQFT) and the category of commutative Frobenius algebras.
+As a final project for my [mathematical-physics class](https://sites.google.com/view/cristian-ortiz/usp2022-math-physics) I studied the categorical equivalence between 2-dimensional topological quantum field theories (TQFT) and the category of commutative Frobenius algebras.
 This led to an interesting study paper, which I'm now making publicly accessible.